nnovakova/nnovakova.github.io/content/pyspark-plotly/index.md

 ### Visualize via Plotly

-Before we use these joined data in the plot, we need to normalize the numbers, so that will look nicer on the plot.
-Normalization also gives ability to compare both datasets on the same plot.
-If we do not normalize than Y axis will be too high and it will be hard to compare both scatter plots visually.
+Before we use these joined data in the plot, we need to normalise the numbers, so that will look nicer on the plot.
+Normalisation also gives ability to compare both datasets on the same plot.
+If we do not normalise then Y axis will be too high, so that it will be hard to compare both scatter plots visually.

 ```python
 def normalize(df, feature_name):